Parzheni Kartofi sas Sirene i Sharena Sol

 Notes

-• Sourcing the right cheese is critical.
+• Procure the right cheese.

 From Cook Bulgarian in America.